openstack-charmers/charm-quagga/README.md

 # Configuration
-No configuration is currently necessary, the charm infers required information from the environment it is deployed in.
+The charm infers required information from the environment it is deployed in and from relations with other charms.

+For available configuration options and usage take a look at [config.yaml](config.yaml).

 # Contact Information